Warren Zevon

 “Excitable Boy” arrived next.
 This album brought Zevon, briefly, to the forefront thanks to the hit “Werewolves Of London.”
 The effort also included the classics “Roland The Headless Thompson Gunner,” a fictionalized account of a mercenary and “Lawyers, Guns And Money,” a tongue-in-cheek Cold War saga.

-During that same period, 1990, Zevon recorded a collection of Blues songs with Bill Berry, Peter Buck and Mike Mills of R.E.M.
+During this same period, 1990, Zevon recorded a collection of Blues songs with Bill Berry, Peter Buck and Mike Mills of R.E.M.
 “Hindu Love Gods” was allegedly recorded during a late-night drunken session.

 Even though Zevon released another three albums he spent much the ’90s flying under the radar.